ttorku/Fall-2021-DL-Demo/README.md

 - scipy
 - The auxillary scripts are also imported.

 A piece of text is included at the top of the notebook explaining what the block of code is doing.

 To execute a cell, click on it to select it and Shift+Enter.

-The first few block of codes show output folders for Results and Models.
-The Results will contain results from graphs and Modles will have the resnet pre-trained model.
+The first few block of codes show output folders for Results and Models. `The Results` will contain results from graphs and `Models` will have the resnet pre-trained model.

 The next block of codes describe the results from all the RNN models-GRU, LSTM and BiLSTM; Hybrid Approaches- ResNet-GRU, ResNet-LSTM, ResNet-BiLSTM.